goettw/grails-petclinic/README.md

     $ cf push

-When using the provided `manifest.yml` file, a MySQL service will be created and bound to the app when it is pushed.
-You can choose a different MySQL service or a PostgreSQL service to bind to the application.
+When using the provided `manifest.yml` file, MySQL service will not be created but bound to the app when it is pushed.
+A service called petdb has to be available.ZZ